KomelT/Grafana-Telegraf-and-InfluxDB-2.x.x/README.md

 ```

 Replace InfluxDB domain:
-Remove `influxdb.domain.local` and write in your own domain.
+Remove `influxdb.domain.local` and write in your own InfluxDB domain.

 ```
 ...